aiidateam/aiida-firecrest/README.md

 3. Handling of the client secret, which should likely not be stored in the database

-4. Monitoring / management of API requests could to be improved
+4. Monitoring / management of API request rates could to be improved

 ## Development